Statue of RoboCop: Design and construction

 Through the help of Mark Dubeau from Tippett Studio, the original armor by Rob Bottin was located in a warehouse in Houston, TX.
-Mark created molds from this original armor in a partnership with Fred Barton Productions, who was creating licensed busts at the time.
+Dubeau created molds from this original armor in a partnership with Fred Barton Productions, who was creating licensed busts at the time.
 All work was approved by MGM.
-The life-size armor restoration was 3D scanned at Across the Board Creations and digitally scaled to result in the 10 foot height of the figure.
+The life-size armor restoration was 3D scanned at Across the Board Creations and digitally scaled to result in the 10-foot height of the figure.
 Foam forms were produced for the final casting following remilling at a west coast facility.

 The Detroit-based sculptural restoration firm Venus Bronze Works was selected to create the RoboCop statue.
 Owner and sculpture conservator Giorgio Gikas has restored numerous monuments in Detroit, including The Spirit of Detroit, The Fist, and the Victory and Progress chariot at the Wayne County Building.
 Gikas was born in Greece and worked at Roman Bronze Works before moving to Detroit.

 Foam forms for the statue arrived in Detroit in September 2013.
 In order to melt the bronze for the statue, a furnace had to be purchased.
 The last major molds were poured and completed in October 2016.
 In the summer of 2020, as the Venus Bronze Works crew was placing the pelvis of the statue onto its legs, the statue was found to be leaning back.
 In order to correct the tilt, a slice of RoboCop's torso was shaved off and a plate was welded in.

 The 11 ft tall, 2.5 ST bronze statue is welded to a stainless steel base that weighs half a ton.
 According to an employee at Venus Bronze Works, the legs and pelvis of the statue are tied to metal shafts which go into phalanges in the bottom.
 The base connects to lead pipes which can be dropped into holes on the base and filled with epoxy to keep the statue from moving when the ground freezes.
 The statue's kneecaps alone each weigh about 25 lb.
 A dark gray patina was used in the finishing of the statue.
+The statue was welded by Nick Phlegar and Mike Birtles.

 The RoboCop statue does not depict RoboCop's gun—a Beretta M93R Auto 9, which could plausibly be hidden in his internal leg holster.
 Instead the statue portrays RoboCop in "an inviting and approachable gesture" with his left hand extending outwards, "as opposed to being armed and threatening."

 Site selection and delays

-There have been multiple setbacks during the construction and site location of the RoboCop statue.
-The projected completion and public unveiling of the RoboCop statue have repeatedly been announced or predicted in the years since the project's conception.
+There were multiple setbacks during the construction and site location of the RoboCop statue.
+The projected completion and public unveiling of the RoboCop statue were repeatedly been announced or predicted in the years since the project's conception.
 During the construction of the statue, Venus Bronze Works owner Gikas was diagnosed with colon cancer.
 He was sick for one and a half years before recovering.